Juanledesmaa/Recipe-Finder/README.md

 * Project Structure & Architecture: As a developer accustomed to working with peers, I know how easy it is to overlook clean structure and proper separation of concerns in the rush of development.
 From the start, I prioritized a SOLID + DRY approach, ensuring each layer is well-separated based on its responsibility.

 * Look and Feel: As a user, I appreciate having the option to use an app in dark mode, so I made sure to include that feature for a more customizable experience.

+Improve Developer Experience: I'm used to working on teams that collaborate on shared features.
+By adding a debug menu that allows switching between different cases in our flow, we can help developers who are onboarding to our feature gain visual cues on how our project works.

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?